The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 · take part in determining the rehabilitation potential and rehabilitation prognosis;

-determine the person's need for social protection measures, including rehabilitation;
+· determine a person’s need for social protection measures, including rehabilitation;

-determine the possibility of carrying out rehabilitation activities of the IPR;
+· determine the possibility of carrying out rehabilitation measures of IPR;

 · determine the range of institutions for the implementation of IPR;

-His technologies are determination of a number of social characteristics of the person being examined: analysis of income, marital status, the role of the family in helping a disabled person, the availability of technical means and devices and the need for them, the equipment of housing for a disabled person.
+Its technologies are determination of a number of social characteristics of the person being examined: analysis of income, marital status, the role of the family in helping a disabled person, availability technical means and adaptations and the need for them, the equipment of housing for a disabled person.

-social work specialist must assess the possibility of a disabled person to perform social and social and environmental activities , including:
+Social work specialist must assess the possibility of a disabled person performing social and social and environmental activities , including:

-assessment of social skills (possibility of cooking, cleaning, washing clothes, shopping, etc.);
+· assessment of social skills (cooking, cleaning, washing clothes, shopping, etc.);

-assessment of the possibility of ensuring social independence (the possibility of independent living, enjoyment of civil rights, compliance with responsibility, participation in social activities), - assessment of the possibility of social communication;
+· assessment of the possibility of ensuring social independence (the possibility of independent living, using civil rights, compliance with responsibility, participation in public activities), - assessment of the possibility of social communication;

-assessment of professionally significant mental functions, learning ability, emotional-volitional sphere, personal and socio-psychological characteristics and possibilities for correcting personality deformities;
+· assessment of professionally significant mental functions, learning ability, emotional-volitional sphere, personal and socio-psychological characteristics and possibilities for correcting personality deformations;

 · assessment of rehabilitation potential and rehabilitation prognosis;

-· the implementation of psychological support for the examination procedure, the development of IPR and its implementation, the definition of measures for psychological rehabilitation.
+· implementation psychological support examination procedures, development of IPR and its implementation, determination of measures of psychological rehabilitation.

-The following commentary may be added to this division of responsibilities.
-The psychologist is the leader in determining the rehabilitation prognosis for this disabled person, since the rehabilitation effect depends on the desire of the citizen and his willingness to make efforts to attract his potential.
+The following comment can be added to this distribution of responsibilities.
+The psychologist is the leader in determining the rehabilitation prognosis for a given disabled person, since the rehabilitation effect depends on the desire of the citizen and his willingness to make efforts to attract his potential.

-It must be said that the work of a psychologist in the bureau of medical and social expertise is most of all aimed at establishing those qualities of the client's personality that will contribute to his rehabilitation.
-At the same time, other aspects of the person being examined have to be ignored.
-It may be that the conclusions of the psychologist to a small extent can affect the fact of recognizing him as a disabled person and the group assigned to him, but this should not remove his responsibility for the collegial decision being made.
+It must be said that the work of a psychologist in a bureau medical and social examination Most of all, it is aimed at establishing those personality traits of the client that will contribute to his rehabilitation.
+At the same time, other aspects of the personality of the person being examined must be ignored.
+It may be that the psychologist’s conclusions can, to a small extent, influence the fact that he is recognized as disabled and the group assigned to him, but this should not relieve him of responsibility for the collegial decision made.

-A social work specialist should eventually become a key figure in the process of medical and social expertise, since even the legislation emphasizes that the ultimate goal of the expertise is to provide social assistance to a citizen who has applied to the bureau.
+A social work specialist should eventually become a key figure in the process of medical and social examination, since even the legislation emphasizes that the ultimate goal of the examination is to provide social assistance to a citizen who has applied to the bureau.

-In the most general way the decision of the bureau is divided into two blocks :
+In the very general view The bureau's decision is divided into two blocks :

-1. recognition of a citizen as a disabled person and the establishment of a disability group for him;
+1. recognizing a citizen as disabled and assigning him a disability group;

 2. determination of rehabilitation potential and development of rehabilitation measures (individual program).

-WITH first block solution do better medical experts, which determine the degree of disability, with the assistance of a social work specialist, who determines the degree of social insufficiency.
+WITH first block of solution cope better medical experts, determining the degree of disability, with the assistance of a social work specialist who determines the degree of social disability.

-But second block solutions more qualified can be executed by efforts rehabilitation therapist, psychologist and social worker.
-At the same time, the main and very important role of the psychologist is to establish, and perhaps even form in the disabled person, psychological readiness for rehabilitation.
+But second block decisions can be executed more skillfully by efforts rehabilitation therapist, psychologist and social work specialist.
+At the same time, the main and very important role of the psychologist is to establish, and perhaps even develop in a disabled person psychological readiness to carry out rehabilitation.

-The role of the rest of the employees of the Bureau of Medical and Social Expertise is to create the necessary conditions for the activities of experts:
+The role of the remaining employees of the medical and social examination bureau is reduced to creating necessary conditions activities of experts:

 nurse- provides the material and technical basis of the expert procedure;

-medical registrar- draws up all the necessary documentation, keeps minutes of the commission meetings, writes out the relevant certificates.
+medical registrar- draws up all the necessary documentation, keeps minutes of commission meetings, issues relevant certificates.

-To increase your chances of getting a disability, it is important to know how the VTEC commission works.
-To do this, the patient collects the relevant documents and applies for examination.
-A detailed description of the sequence of actions, as well as how to behave correctly when communicating with the commission, is presented in the article.
+To increase your chances of receiving disability, it is important to know how the VTEK commission proceeds.
+To do this, the patient collects the relevant documents and applies for an examination.
+Detailed description The sequence of actions, as well as how to behave correctly when communicating with the commission, is presented in the article.

-It should be said right away that a person needs to know how the medical and social examination of the ITU, and not the VTEK for disability, is carried out.
-The fact is that despite the use of both terms, from a formal point of view, the patient applies specifically for the examination of the ITU, which includes the passage of:
+It must be said right away that a person needs to know how the medical and social examination of the ITU, and not the VTEC, for disability is carried out.
+The fact is that despite the use of both terms, from a formal point of view the patient comes specifically for ITU examination, which includes passing:

 • doctors' commissions;